-Outpatient Therapy is limited to 40 rehabilitative and 40 habilitative visits for physical therapy and 20 rehabilitative and 20 habilitative visits combined for occupational and speech therapy.
+Outpatient Therapy is limited to 40 rehabilitative and 40 habilitative visits for each type of therapy.

 Outpatient Therapy for the treatment of Cerebral Vascular Accidents (CVA), head injury, spinal cord injury or as required as a result of post-operative brain surgery is limited to 20 rehabilitative and 20 habilitative visits which do not count towards other rehabilitative or habilitative limits found on the benefit summary.